postmannen/steward/README.md

 - Prometheus exporters for Metrics.

-### Authrization and Key Distribution
+### Security / Authorization

+#### Authorization based on the NATS subject

+Main authentication and authorization are done on the **subject level** with NATS.
+Each node have a unique public and private key pair, where the individual publics keys are either allowed or denied to subscribe/publish on a subject in an authorization file on the Nats-server.

+#### Authorization based on the message payload

+Some request types, like **REQCliCommand** also allow authorization of the message payload.
+The payload of the message can be checked against a list of allowed or denied commands configured in a main Access List on the central server.

+With each message created a signature will also be created with the private key of the node, and the signature is then attached to the message.
+NB: The keypair used for the signing of messages are a separate keypair used only for signing messages, and are not the same pair that is used for authentication with the NATS server.

+The nodes will have a copy of the allowed public signing keys from the central server, and when a message is received, the signature is checked against the allowed public keys.
+If the signature is valid, the message is allowed to be processed further, otherwise it is denied if signature checking is enabled.

+Steward can be used either with no authorization at all, with signature checks only, or with ACL and signature checks.
+The features can be enabled or disabled in the **config.yaml** file.

-#### Key registration on Central Server
+##### Key registration on Central Server

-All nodes will generate a private and a public key pair.
-The public key will be sent to the central server as the payload in the **REQHello** messages.
+All nodes will generate a private and a public key pair only used for signing messages.
+For building a complete database of all the public keys in the system and to be able to distribute them to other nodes, each node will send it's public key to the central server as the payload in the **REQHello** messages.
+The received keys will be stored in the central server's database.

 For storing the keys on the central server two databases are involved.

-- A Database for all the keys that have not been acknowledge.
+- A Database for all the keys that have not been acknowledged.
 - A Database for all the keys that have been acknowledged into the system with a hash of all the keys.
-This is also the data base that gets distributed out to the nodes when they request and update
+This is also the database that gets distributed out to the nodes when they request and update

 1. When a new not already registered key is received on the central server it will be added to the **NO_ACK_DB** database, and a message will be sent to the operator to permit the key to be added to the system.
-1. When the operator permits the key, it will be added to the **Acknowledged** database, and the node will be removed from the Not-Acknowledged database.
+2. When the operator permits the key, it will be added to the **Acknowledged** database, and the node will be removed from the Not-Acknowledged database.
-1. If the key is already in the acked database no changes will be made.
+3. If the key is already in the acked database no changes will be made.

+If new keys are allowed into or deleted from the system, one attempt will be done to push the updated key database to all current nodes heard from in the network.
+If the push fails, the nodes will get the update the next time they ask for it based on the key update interval set on each node.

-#### Key distribution to nodes
+##### Key distribution to nodes

 1. Steward nodes will request key updates by sending a message to the central server with the **REQKeysRequestUpdate** method on a timed interval.
 The hash of the current keys on a node will be put as the payload of the message.
 2. On the Central server the received hash will be compared with the current hash on the central server.
 If the hashes are equal nothing will be done, and no reply message will be sent back to the end node.
-3. If the hashes are not equal a reply message of type **REQKeysDeliverUpdate** will be sent back to the end node with a copy of the acknowledged public keys database and a hash of those keys.
+3. If the hashes are not equal a reply message of type **REQKeysDeliverUpdate** will be sent back to the end node with a copy of the acknowledged public keys database and a hash of those new keys.
 4. The end node will then update it's local key database.

 The interval of the updates can be controlled with it's own config or flag **REQKeysRequestUpdateInterval**

-NB: The update process is initiated by the end nodes on a timed interval.
-No key updates are initiaded from the central server.
+##### Management of the keys on the central server

+###### REQKeysAllow

+Will allow a key to be added to the system by moving the key from the **NO_ACK_DB** to the **ACK_DB**.

+###### REQKeysDelete

+Will remove the specified keys from the **ACK_DB**.

-#### Acl updates
+##### Acl updates

-1. Steward nodes will request key updates by sending a message to the central server with the **REQAclRequestUpdate** method on a timed interval.
+1. Steward nodes will request acl updates by sending a message to the central server with the **REQAclRequestUpdate** method on a timed interval.
 The hash of the current Acl on a node will be put as the payload of the message.
 2. On the Central server the received hash will be compared with the current hash on the central server.
 If the hashes are equal nothing will be done, and no reply message will be sent back to the end node.
-3. If the hashes are not equal a reply message of type **REQAclDeliverUpdate** will be sent back to the end node with a copy of the Acl's database for the node the request came from, and a hash of that Acl.
+3. If the hashes are not equal a reply message of type **REQAclDeliverUpdate** will be sent back to the end node with a copy of the Acl's database for the node the request came from.
+The update will also contain the new hash of the new Acl's.
 4. The end node will then replace it's local Acl database with the update.

 The interval of the updates can be controlled with it's own config or flag **REQAclRequestUpdateInterval**

 NB: The update process is initiated by the end nodes on a timed interval.
-No key updates are initiaded from the central server.
+No ACL updates are initiaded from the central server.

-#### Management of the Acl on the central server
+##### Management of the Acl on the central server

 Several Request methods exists for handling the management of the active Acl's on the central server.